Innovative Research into Psychedelic Therapies

 Numinus’ Patient-First Business Model

-Numinus is an in-market and fully-integrated company that serves the psychedelic therapy space.
-The company’s unique platform includes a testing and processing facility that targets the emerging market for psychedelic therapies that can treat mental illness, addiction and PTSD.
-Numinus also has an established and fully-integrated treatment and healing center model that the company plans to scale nationally.
+Numinus is an in-market and fully integrated company that intends to serve the psychedelic therapy space.
+The company’s unique platform includes a facility that it plans to use to target the emerging market for psychedelic therapies that can treat mental illness, addiction and PTSD.
+Numinus also has an established healing centre that the company plans to scale nationally.

-In addition to its work with psychedelics, Numinus plans to create a sustainable revenue stream through its laboratory and processing facility by developing cannabis products.
-The company estimates that it can generate approximately C$10 million in revenue in 2020 through its testing and processing facility and centers.
+In addition to exploring the therapeutic uses of psychedelics, Numinus plans to create a sustainable revenue stream through its testing and productions operations by developing cannabis products, once it receives Health Canada approval (expected in Q1 2020).
+The company estimates that it can generate approximately C$5 million in revenue in 2020 through its lab facility and healing centre.

-Numinus owns a 7,000-square-foot fully-built and paid for testing and processing laboratory, which utilizes proprietary technology in addition to chromatography, spectroscopy and mass spectroscopy techniques.
+Numinus owns a 7,000-square-foot laboratory, which uses proprietary technology in addition to chromatography, spectroscopy and mass spectroscopy techniques.
 The facility is staffed by internationally-acclaimed PhDs with backgrounds in peer-reviewed research, pharmaceutical manufacturing and advanced analytical technologies.

-The company received its dealer’s license under the Controlled Substances Act in July 2019, providing Numinus with a first-mover advantage in the psychedelics space.
-The license allows the company to test, process, buy and sell various psychedelics as well as cannabis.
+The company received its dealer’s licence under the Controlled Substances Act in July 2019, providing Numinus with a first-mover advantage in the psychedelics space.
+The licence allows the company to test, process, buy and sell various psychedelics.
 It also meets FDA Stage 3 requirements to conduct clinical trials.

 Numinus has established partnerships with leading Canadian universities and institutions to advance its research into psychedelic-based treatments.
 One such collaboration is with a leading Canadian university with a patented process for producing psychedelic products for a growing number of clinical research trials.